Clinical Programs Receive Major Grant from NJSBF

 Under the supervision of faculty, staff attorneys, and fellows, law students will educate and provide free legal services for the communities that their university-based clinics serve.
 Students work on real cases and work with underrepresented individuals or organizations, such as veterans, victims of domestic violence, victims of human trafficking, and small business owners.

-people sitting at long tables
+people sitting at tables looking at their computers

-Expungement Law Project volunteers at Salvation Army's Kroc Center in Camden
+Salvation Army's Kroc Center in Camden

 Working in a clinic complements other aspects of legal education.
 Students work in an area of interest, engage with clients, and develop real skills with the support and supervision they need.
 Law school officials called the funding transformative.